 - If powdery mildew is a problem, consider growing Ambrosia or other disease-resistant varieties.

 - Inspect leaf undersides daily for aphids and other pests.
 Consider spraying with water or treating with insecticidal soap if problem persists.
+Read this post for more ideas for pest control.

 6. Care for cantaloupe correctly throughout the growing season